EXPECTATIONS AND GUIDELINES

 FREQUENTLY ASKED QUESTIONS

-Are all classes online for the Fall semester?
+Are all classes online for the Spring semester?

-Most, but not all, courses are being offered online for the Fall 2020 term.
+Most, but not all, courses are being offered online for the Spring 2021 term.
 Courses with live, hands-on components are limited to a maximum of 10 individuals, including the instructor.
 This number may be modified based on the size of the meeting location.

-Are classes ending early during the Fall 2020 term?
+Are classes ending early during the Spring 2021 term?

 Yes, all face to face classes will attempt to conclude remotely after Thanksgiving Break.
 The last day for in person meetings will be November 20, 2020, and classes will continue remotely through the end of term.